CASDFJ/Sprint-Challenge-Authentication/ANSWERS.md

 -The header contains the algorithm.
 Payload contains -permissions(claims)/data.
 The signature combines
 -the header and payload encoding it with a secret.

+// Sessions + cookies are stored on server side.
+// JWTs stored on client side.